turulomio/preprod/doc/PREPROD_COMMANDS.md

         If it is another kind of object, it will be printed and the system exit status will be one (i.e., failure).

+    file_contains_string(file_path, search_string)
+        Check if the specified file contains the given string.

+        Args:
+        file_path (str): The path to the file. search_string (str): The string to search for in the file.

+        Returns:
+        bool: True if the file contains the string, False otherwise.

     getuid()
         Return the current process's user id.